yashUcr773/currency-converter/README.md

 > 📋 **Note**: This README consolidates all project documentation.
 All individual `.md` files have been merged into this comprehensive guide.

-A powerful, offline-first Progressive Web App (PWA) that provides professional currency conversion, timezone management, built-in calculator, and comprehensive internationalization support.
-Designed for travelers, professionals, and anyone who needs reliable conversion tools.
+# Trip Tools

+Every Tool You Need for Every Trip.
+A comprehensive PWA suite featuring currency conversion, timezone management, unit conversion, travel calculators, and itinerary planning that works completely offline.

 ## ✨ Features